 What Food Is Raki Best Served With?

-Apart from raki, there are other drinks that one could enjoy in Crete, which is famous for its diet in the entire world.
-While on holiday in Crete, you could have an amazing time by drinking the local wine, which has an intriguing history dating back 4000 years.
-Till now, Cretan wine has been an important part of the culture.
+Apart from raki, there are other Cretan drinks that one could enjoy in Crete, which are famous in the famous cretan diet.
+While on holiday in Crete, you could have an amazing time by drinking the local wines, rakomelo, and ouzo which has an intriguing history dating back 4000 years.
+Till now, Cretan wines has been an important part of the culture.
 Vidiano wine is one of the most famous and produces an excellent variety of white wines.

 You might get confused between these two Mediterranean drinks quite easily.
 When comparing raki with ouzo, there are a few significant differences.
 First off, Raki has Turkish roots while Ouzo is a beverage that originated in Greece.
 Yes, the distillation method used in both produces a distinct aniseed flavour by using grape pulp.
 The alcoholic volumes do, however, vary.
 The primary difference is that Raki is much, much stronger than Ouzo.
 You can definitely taste the difference even if you can’t see it.